wang23460/NewsCrawler/README.md

 # News Crawler
-These news crawler functions are written for Research needs.
+These news crawler functions are written for esearch needs.

 News that collected will be processed and transformed into sentiment to analysis correlation between news sentiment and IPO underpricing.